advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_6.md

 ![](media/4daa989affba4bd90fadec0d4236343a.png)

 Figure 4-23.
-Testing architecture for Group Replication with pure Paxos protocol
+Testing architecture for Group Replication with modified Mencius protocol.

 The cluster's Paxos algorithm employs a modified Mencius approach, removing batching and pipelining, making it similar to pure Paxos.
 Tests were conducted at various concurrency levels under a network latency of 10ms, as illustrated in the following figure:

 <img src="media/image-20240830114557281.png" alt="image-20240830114557281" style="zoom:150%;" />

 Figure 4-24.
-Results of testing Group Replication with pure Paxos protocol
+Results of testing Group Replication with modified Mencius protocol.

 In a WAN testing scenario, the throughput remains nearly constant across different concurrency levels—50, 100, or 150—because the time MySQL takes to process TPC-C transactions is negligible compared to the network latency of 10ms.
 This network latency dominates the overall transaction time, making the impact of concurrency changes relatively insignificant.